davestewart/davestewart-content/content/projects/personal/branding/index.md

 ---
+date: 2020-04-01
 description: Branding experiment with overlays and colour mapping
-date: 2020-04-01
+summary: |
+  Explored branding concepts for Control Space using overlapping rectangle designs with opacity and blend modes, translating from Sketch to Photoshop for colour palette work and into After Effects for a 3D Colorama-driven animation experiment mapping greyscale to brand colours.
+tech: Sketch, Photoshop, After Effects
 tags:
   - featured
   - creative